cmlaird/AmtrakMap2COT/README.md

 # Amtrak Train Tracker for ATAK

-A Node-RED function mode that pulls live Amtrak (and VIA Rail) train positions from [TransitDocs](https://transitdocs.com) and pushes them to ATAK as Cursor on Target (CoT) events.
+A Node-RED function node that pulls live Amtrak (and VIA Rail) train positions from [TransitDocs](https://transitdocs.com) and pushes them to ATAK as Cursor on Target (CoT) events.
 Trains are displayed on the ATAK map with color-coded icons reflecting their on-time status.

 ---